The German Health Care System is comprised of two separate types of insurance: compulsory and private.

 Private health insurance in Germany is available only to those employed in certain professions who earn a certain amount.
 The private and compulsory styles of insurance differ in substance, and require an understanding of the variations.

-Those who are either employees of a company, self-employed or clerks may (under particular circumstances) be eligible for a private insurance plan.
+Those who are either employees of a company, self-employed or clerks may (under particular circumstances) be eligible for a private health insurance plan.
 While employees are usually covered by the compulsory insurance, they may become privately insured once they cross a specified income level known as the “Jahresarbeitsentgeltgrenze” or “Versicherungspflichtgrenze” in German.
 This level, as of 2016, is an annual salary of 56,250 Euros or 4688 Euros a month.
-An individual’s income must cross these threshold for over a year in order to qualify for private insurance.
+An individual’s income must cross these threshold for over a year in order to qualify for private health insurance in Germany.
 Income is measured before tax, and includes:

 - Regular monthly income from wages and salary